You have spent over 1000 bucks on your new Mavic Pro and you want to make sure it stays in good shape. So, you need a bag, right?

 There is space for two extra batteries in the outside pockets.

-An ipad or phone can fit in the side pocket.
+An iPad or phone can fit in the side pocket.

-There is also plenty of other space for your chargers inside the carry on (which you can see in the image above).
+There is also plenty of other space for your chargers inside the carry-on (which you can see in the image above).

-The padded dividers are great for adjusting to your specific needs, because some of you will want to pack the drone or controller separately.
+The padded dividers are great for adjusting to your specific needs because some of you will want to pack the drone or controller separately.

 The last thing you might want to store is some extra propellers or other cables, and the side pockets are great for those!